Last updated on January 6, 2026

 An Offer You Can't Refuse | Illustration by Dallas Williams

-Cards can be hard to come by when trying to fill out your collection or build a certain deck.
+Cards can be hard to come by when you try to fill out your collection or build a certain deck.
 If you’re anything like me you just craft the first thing that strikes your fancy and take it for a spin, regardless of whether or not it works.
 But having the resources for the decks you need isn’t as easy as it might sound.

-I’ll take a look at everything you need to know about mythic packs and determine if they’re truly worth the purchase to get what you need.
+I take a look at everything you need to know about mythic packs and determine if they’re truly worth the purchase to get what you need.
 Let’s dive right in!

 What Is a Mythic Pack in MTGA?